GitLab | Fast, Iterative, Controlled

 As a company heavily devoted to getting companies to operate with maximum agility and efficiency, GitLab needs to make sure they equip their teams to work the GitLab way.
-With the importance of data, they took a critical approach when designing their data stack, including Snowflake and Sisense for Cloud Data Teams as the key tools for their data team.
+With the importance of data, they took a critical approach when designing their data stack, including Snowflake and Sisense as the key tools for their data team.

 “What was frustrating with our previous solution was that it was a process to get reporting done.
 With the architecture we had set up, we knew what the tables looked like, we knew the SQL query we needed to write, so we wanted a tool that would allow us to write the SQL and visualize it.
-With Sisense for Cloud Data Teams, we had the additional ability to move into Python or R to do something more complex.
+With Sisense, we had the additional ability to move into Python or R to do something more complex.
 That opened up so many possibilities that everyone on the team was super excited about.”

 Taylor Murphy, Staff Data Engineer, GitLab

 Due to their rapid growth, GitLab has had to continuously evaluate and improve all aspects of its data ecosystem.
 One of the most critical changes that the data engineering team made was to move to a full data warehouse to manage the volume and complexity of data that the company was generating.